 - If you speak other languages that may be applicable to positions that you have not applied to but may be interested in, include a couple of sentences in those languages as well.

 Letters of Reference

 Your academic reference must be from a professor or teaching assistant at York University (or another post-secondary institution) who can speak thoughtfully about you and your skills and performance.
-The non-academic reference letter should ideally be from your current or past employer who can comment on your ability to deliver in a professional work environment, your ability to collaborate and add value as a team player etc. In selecting your referee, approach individuals who will be in a position to comment on your academic and professional abilities, the fit of the internship to your academic and professional goals as well as your ability to adapt to the work/country environment.
+In selecting your referee, approach individuals who will be in a position to comment on your academic abilities, the fit of the internship to your academic goals as well as your ability to adapt to the work/country environment.

 You should work with your referee to tell them about the internship you are applying to, why you feel you would be a good candidate, how the internship contributes to your overall goals.
 Writing a reference letter can be time-consuming and onerous for some people.
 Do your best to facilitate the process in a polite, cooperative and considerate fashion.